RXHX/ElectricityBillGeneration/README.md

 # ElectricityBillGeneration

+  How to Run the Code:
+   1. Change your Main Class name to ElectricityBill. (i.e. the Java Class in which you are having the main Method)
+   2. Now Copy and Paste all the code to your ElectricityBill Java Class File.
+   3. Now you have to run the code.

 Generation Of Electricity Bill

 In this Project I have generated bill for an User based on the Following Information